Spencer-Kotys/Welcome-to-ROM/Planning/Final_Document.md

 was going.
 It also became easier to assign non-coding based tasks to group members who didn’t feel as comfortable working in Godot.

+### Successes

+We were able to successfully complete our project and create a video game the encapsulates what it felt like to be a cadet during ROM.

 ## Assessment of complexity velocity

 ## Summary of results, reflection